 The Bold Unique Goal (B.U.G)

-Rowing from home to home logoTo attempt a unique, challenging and environmentally friendly expedition through a remote and diverse area of our planet.
+To attempt a unique, challenging and environmentally friendly expedition through a remote and diverse area of our planet.
 To document and share the experience in order to educate and promote awareness in our environment.
 To inspire sustainable exploration and development along with healthy lifestyles.

 The Name

 All journeys have a start and and an ending point.
 I am born and bred in Taranaki, NZ.
 Taranaki will always be my original home, and as with all homes, Taranaki has a very special place in my heart.
 But for 20 years I have lived and worked in Singapore.
 In Singapore I met my wife, have beautiful twin daughters, adventured, fought in the boxing ring and represented the country on the international rugby 7’s stage.
 I am still very much a kiwi by heart, but someone who has adopted Singapore as a second home.
-So the journey starts at my adopted home and ends at my home of origin.
+So the journey started at my adopted home and ends at my home of origin.
 Literally – ‘Rowing from Home to Home!’

 The Means?